Reviews You Can Rely On

 Our Verdict

-The Granite Gear Blaze 60 is one awesome backpack.
-Almost everything about this pack was perfectly designed, and it has been one of our favorite packs for multiple years now.
-It's rare to find a quality pack this lightweight that can also comfortably tote heavy loads as this pack does.
-Not only that, the Blaze doesn't skimp on excellent features to save weight.
-This pack has a good size lid that is easily removable, two huge side water bottle pockets, a stretchy mesh stuff-it pocket, a front zipper pocket to access the bottom of the pack, huge hip belt pockets, and a full set of versatile compression straps.
+The Granite Gear Blaze 60 is an awesome backpack.
+Almost everything about this pack is well designed, and it has been one of our favorites for many years.
+It's rare to find a high-quality, lightweight pack that can also comfortably tote heavy loads, as this one does.
+Not only that, the Blaze 60 doesn't skimp on features to save weight.
+This pack includes a large, easily removable lid, two spacious side water-bottle pockets, a stretchy mesh stuff-it pocket, a front zipper pocket for accessing the bottom of the pack, large hip-belt pockets, and a full set of versatile compression straps.
 It's a great choice for any foray into the wilderness, from an overnighter to a thru-hike.
-See it rated versus top competitors in our review of backpacking backpacks.

 REASONS TO BUY